 It’s not just the distance the car has travelled that will affect how much it’s worth, but where and how it has been driven.
 For example, a car handles motorways differently to country lanes because of how the vehicle is driven in each of these settings.
 A motorway offers a ‘smoother’ drive with less frequent braking, whereas country lanes often require more braking, more use of the car’s suspension and often feature more hazards, such as potholes.
 So, finding out what kind of journeys the car regularly took is important to understand how well a car has been treated.

 When buying a vehicle, it’s important to find out as much information as possible about your potential new car.
-An easy way to find out basic information is simply through a conversation with the buyer; ask as many questions as you feel is necessary until you are satisfied that it’s a good deal.
+The easiest way to find out how many previous owners a car has had is by entering the registration plate into our free car check tool.
+Another easy way to find out basic information is simply through a conversation with the buyer; ask as many questions as you feel is necessary until you are satisfied that it’s a good deal.
 Obviously, a private seller will be more informed about the previous treatment of the car than a used car dealer, but you will be relying on them to be completely honest.

 For more detailed and reliable information, check the service records of the car.
 This will highlight how often the car has been serviced, what mechanical issues have been fixed, and often provides the names of the car’s previous owners.
 Even if the owner information is missing or is unclear, where the service took place can give an indication of how many owners it has had.
 For example, if the car has been serviced in 3 different areas in the UK, there is the likelihood that the car has had 3 previous owners.
 If the previous owner only had the car for a couple of years there's also the chance the car is still under warranty.

 The desired amount of previous owners is often one.
 This probably doesn’t come as a surprise, but let’s talk about why one is considered the sought-after number when buying a used car.